You are here

 9. Adding group to airlock-user-manager script

-Airlock comes with a script which allows easily to add users and set the appropriate role for them.
+Airlock Gateway comes with a script that allows easily to add users and set the appropriate role for them.
 The newly configured role must be added to this script to be able to assign the role to a user.
 This can be done by doing:

 vi /opt/airlock/base/bin/airlock-user-manager